Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a case between Booking.com and a group of hotels in Germany, the court found that the platform's "best price guarantee" clause reduced competition between room sales channels.

 Booking.com representatives said they did not break the law and argued that the ECJ only gave its opinion regarding a specific dispute in Germany between 2006 and 2016.
-They emphasized that the Amsterdam court is the place to make the final judgment in the current case.
+They stressed that the Amsterdam court is the place to make the final judgment in the current case.

 Meanwhile, direct hotel bookings in Germany have fallen by more than 8% over the past 10 years.
 Many experts believe that “best price guarantees” have stifled hotel competitiveness and forced them to rely on intermediary platforms.